Stivenmore/Flutter-Tips/README.md

 You can access the code and see how it was done
 =======
-3. Proximamente...Firebase Auth and Testing
+3. Coming soon...Firebase Auth and Testing

 ## Getting Started